TG4: History

-Fianna Fáil entered into coalition with The Labour Party in 1993 and as part of their programme for government they included the setting up of TnaG.
+Fianna Fáil entered into coalition with the Labour Party in 1993, and as part of their programme for government, the parties included the setting-up of TnaG.
 Taoiseach Albert Reynolds appointed Michael D. Higgins as Minister for Arts, Culture and the Gaeltacht and responsibility for broadcasting was given to this department.
-This government left office in 1994 and was replaced by the Rainbow Coalition.
-Michael D. Higgins was re-appointed as Minister for Arts, Culture and the Gaeltacht under Taoiseach John Bruton.
+Higgins and other Labour ministers resigned in November 1994.
+In December 1994, the government was succeeded by the Rainbow Coalition.
+Higgins was re-appointed as Minister for Arts, Culture and the Gaeltacht under Taoiseach John Bruton.
 The new programme for government also sought to launch TnaG as the 3rd channel.
 TnaG launched in 1996.

 On the air

 The total cost in establishing the transmission and links networks, and the construction of the station's headquarters in the Connemara Gaeltacht, was IR£16.1 million (€20.4 million).
 Annual running costs increased from IR£10.2 million (€12.95 million) in 1996 to IR£16 million (€20.3 million) in 2001, and €30 million in 2006.

 In fewer than six months from the launch of Teilifís na Gaeilge, almost 65% of Ireland's television sets were able to receive the channel and the nightly audience had risen to 250,000 viewers.
 Three months later, in May 1997, independent research revealed that the station was able to attract audiences of 500,000, or 68% of television sets in Ireland, for at least one hour's viewing per week.

 Very significant assistance in non-monetary terms comes from RTÉ which is required to provide over 360 hours of programming annually at no cost to TG4.
-It was not until 1996 that TnaG came on air.
-Their aim, initially, was to show one hour of Irish-language programming each night, increasing to two hours by 1999.
+TnaG did not come on air until 1996.
+The initial aim was to show one hour of Irish-language programming each night, increasing to two hours by 1999.